Everything you need to know to spend a night under the stars

 Step 2: Find a place to camp – Estes Park Camping Options

 For campgrounds in Estes Park, peruse a complete list of campsites to find one that fits your needs.
 Learn more about tent and backcountry sites in Rocky Mountain National Park then choose one from a list of campsites in it.
+If glamping is more your style, and yes it is just what it sounds like: glamorous camping, then check out the closest thing Estes Park has to it at JellyStone Park Camp Resort.

 Step 2.5: Apply for a permit, if needed.